 The City of Sierra Madre has issued a Green Flag Alert for mudslides and debris flows in the hillside communities.
-The National Weather Service has forecasted 90% precipitation for tonight and 80% for tomorrow (5/17/2011).
+The National Weather Service has forecasted an 80% chance of rain for tomorrow morning (Saturday, October 30, 2010).

 A Green Flag Alert is issued when there is an 80% chance or more of precipitation.
 Affected residents should get ready for potential evacuation and keep close watch on weather forecasts.
 This includes residents of the Upper and Lower Canyon as well as any resident whose property abuts the hillsides.

-As we are in the midst of the rain season, City Officials would like to remind residents of our mud and debris flow alert system.
+As we enter the rain season, the City would like to make residents aware of our mud and debris flow alert system.

 Stage One: GREEN FLAG - Activated under a prediction of 80% - 100% chance of precipitation.
 Affected residents should get “READY” for potential evacuation.
 This includes keeping a close watch on weather forecasts.

-Stage Two: YELLOW FLAG - Activated with an LA County Phase 1 mudflow forecast.
+Stage Two: YELLOW FLAG - Activated with an LA County Phase 1 mudflow forecast, or deemed consistent with the County’s forecast thresholds.
 This is described as small, isolated debris and mudflows possible at specific locations.
 Affected residents should get “SET” to leave their homes and may choose to voluntarily evacuate.
 Please note that all vehicles must be off the streets in potential mudflow areas during Yellow Flag alerts.